kevin-44/WAX_ExpressTrade_Integration/README.md

 ### Local Environment

-If you aren't interested in setting up an environment for local development, you can skip directly to [setting up a production environment](#production-environment-1) (basically a space where you can publish your website so anyone can visit it) right off the bat.
+If you aren't interested in setting up an environment for local development, you can skip directly to [setting up a production environment](#production-environment-1) (where you can publish your website so it can be visited by anyone) right off the bat.

 ---